 1. Verify that the maintenance and inspection procedures address engine/powerplant maintenance.
 Overhaul procedures for the engine/powerplant are not mandatory.
 Engine/powerplant procedures may be incorporated entirely within the aircraft maintenance manual or by reference into a separate engine/powerplant manual (such as a manual from the engine OEM).
 If the engine/powerplant maintenance and overhaul procedures are in a separate manual, verify that the aircraft maintenance manual includes a reference to the engine/powerplant and overhaul manuals; the reference must specify the unique identification information for the manual.”

-This definitively states that overhaul procedures for the engine/powerplant are not mandatory for initial issuance of an SLSA certificate then the “initial condition” limits of Keller are satisfied and, by its own arguments, TBO is NOT mandatory for Light Sport, i.e., there is no violation 21.181 by exceeding it.
+This definitively states that overhaul procedures for the engine/powerplant are not mandatory for initial issuance of an SLSA certificate then the “initial condition” limits of Keller are satisfied and, by its own arguments, i,e., since overhaul procedures are NOT mandatory for a Light Sport airworthiness certificate, i.e., how can there be a violation 21.181 if they are provided but you don’t use them?

-In addition to FAA Order 81302j, there is also a National Policy Notice N8900.410 Subject: “Clarification of Inspection and Overhaul Requirements Under Part 91”.
+As to where you find documented evidence that the FAA policy is that Part 91 operators do not have to obey TBO, it’s in National Policy Notice N8900.410 Subject: “Clarification of Inspection and Overhaul Requirements Under Part 91”.
 Section 1 (b) states: “Overhauls are Maintenance.
 By definition, overhauls are a form of maintenance, not inspection, and are not included in an inspection program.
 Overhauls are part of the maintenance program.
 Part 91 operators are not required to comply with a manufacturer’s entire maintenance program; as such, overhauls are not mandatory for part 91 operators.”
-(That notice was written in 2017 and given a 2018 expiration date because the expectation was that it would be incorporated by then, something I cannot confirm has taken place.)
+(That notice was written in 2017 and given a 2018 expiration date because the expectation was that it would be incorporated by then; it hasn’t been because the FAA database is being replaced by the DOT DRS database that doesn’t seem to contain it but where you can verify it was released and which working group did it.)

-This is why operators of standard category aircraft operate and sell aircraft that have exceeded both calendar and hourly TBO intervals without any significant decrease in safety.
-(You might want to go look for the videos and presentations Mike Busch has been giving on this subject.).
-There is no practical reason for Light Sport aircraft to be operated differently, and you can find plenty of folks testifying to Rotax 912’s meeting or exceeding TBO even when operating on 100LL.
-It’s all in the maintenance.
+This policy is why operators of standard category aircraft operate and sell aircraft that have exceeded both calendar and hourly TBO intervals without concern.
+(You might want to go look for the articles and presentations Mike Busch has been giving on this subject.).
+There is no practical reason for Light Sport aircraft to be operated differently than the rest of general aviation, and you can find plenty of folks testifying to Rotax 912’s meeting or exceeding TBO even when operating on 100LL.
+It’s all in the maintenance and the real-time condition of the engine.